sindresorhus/got/documentation/9-hooks.md

 ```

 **Note:**
-> - When using Stream API, this hook is ignored.
+> - When using the Stream API, this hook is ignored.

 **Note:**
 > - Calling the retry function will trigger `beforeRetry` hooks.